 Baum Hedlund Aristei & Goldman’s experienced aviation accident team includes two pilots.
 Ronald L.M.
 Goldman is a private pilot and board certified civil trial attorney who has been handling aviation accidents since 1972.
 John A. Greaves is a former airline captain and has represented victims in 35 airline disasters since 1993.
 The media interviewed both of these pilot-attorneys in the days following the crash.

-According to aviation attorney Ronald Goldman, a senior partner with Baum Hedlund Aristei & Goldman, even if the take-off had to be aborted, that does not explain why the airplane skidded off the runway; any investigation must answer that question.
+According to aviation attorney Ronald Goldman, a senior shareholder with Baum Hedlund Aristei & Goldman, even if the take-off had to be aborted, that does not explain why the airplane skidded off the runway; any investigation must answer that question.

 The Rocky Mountain News asked Goldman about the aftermath of this crash and what passengers might expect as far as compensation from Continental Airlines is concerned.
 “Our feeling is that none of these individual cases (in the Continental crash) is worth under six figures,” said Ronald Goldman, an aviation lawyer in Los Angeles.
 “It’s a complicated calculation, but in these cases it’s our opinion that the losses to passengers are always substantial because every person on that airplane at one moment or another thought they were going to die.
 This fear is real and understandable.”